gmvoit/just-the-docs/extensions/MultiphaseGas.md

 Sedimentation occurs in between the strong-coupling and weak-coupling limits.
 A small amount of drag gradually drains orbital energy from clouds that would otherwise be ballistic, causing them to sink toward the center.
 That radial drift speed can be a model parameter, or it can be estimated based on a user-defined model for the properties of cool clouds.

 {: .note}
-A future *Cloud Survival* document can consider the conditions under which drifting clouds persist and the rate aat which sedimentation supplies gas to the central galaxy.
+A future *Cloud Survival* document could outline the conditions under which drifting clouds persist and the rate at which sedimentation supplies gas to the central galaxy.

 ### Dissipation of Turbulent Support